SSinghcode/project2/README.md

 resize the page or view the site on various screens and devices THEN  presented with a responsive layout that adapts to my viewport

-Link for  deployed application: https://github.com/SSinghcode/project2
+Link for  deployed application:  https://ssinghcode.github.io/project2/

+The URL of the GitHub repository:https://github.com/SSinghcode/project2